-Whether you’re traveling for business or pleasure, it’s a fact that neither business associates nor family members appreciate having their skin clawed at during a handshake or hug.
-The Strategist swears by this Japanese brand; just remember, airport-friendly doesn’t mean use them at the airport.
+SG Says: Whether you’re traveling for business or pleasure, it’s a fact that neither business associates nor family members appreciate having their skin clawed at during a handshake or hug.
+The Strategist swears by this Japanese brand.
+Just remember, airport-friendly doesn’t mean use them at the airport.

 >> Looking to go the other way?
 Read 11 tips for shaving your head

 8. Shampoo + Conditioner